 Take a look at transportation costs.
 Although your student will most likely spend money to travel back and forth from college for visits and holidays, his or her costs may be less than the amount presented.

 Two things to consider:

-- Many students are able to come home via car.
-According to the Higher Education Research Institute at UCLA's 2014 freshman survey, approximately 57% of students attend a college within 100 miles of their home.
+- Many students live close enough to come home via car.
 Encourage your student to carpool with other students on a similar route to reduce expenses.

 - Even if you do anticipate your student having travel expenses beyond gas costs, resist the urge to include expected transportation costs in any federal or private student loans you or your student take out.
 Even tickets to fly home twice a year can be saved for or purchased using earnings from working during the school year.
 (Bonus: studies show that students who work 10–20 hours a week while in college have better grades and a higher graduation rate as a group.)

 You may be able to reduce your bottom line by more than $1,000 in transportation costs.